-We recently attended the RILA Asset Protection Leaders Council in Philadelphia, USA.
+In October 2018, we attended the RILA Asset Protection Leaders Council in Philadelphia, USA.
 This event brings together nearly 50 industry leaders, representing 30+ major North American retailers and leading product manufacturers.
-Among the highlights of this event was Professor Adrian Beck’s presentation on Frictionless Shopping.
+Among the highlights of this event was listening to Professor Adrian Beck’s presentation on Frictionless Shopping.

 Professor Beck has suggested that retailers who rely on self-scanning technology run the risk of inadvertently putting themselves in an environment that encourage theft.
 Human interaction is often minimal when it comes to self-checkouts.
 This has the effect of reducing the perception of risk for potential culprits (source).

 According to Professor Beck, there are four key questions that prospective offenders typically consider when deciding to commit an offence or not: